 Training means the planned and organized activity to impart skills, techniques and knowledge to employees by their employers to assist them in performing outstandingly in their employment.
 Training also contribute to improve the Performance, Profitability, Productivity & Economic Performance of employee and organization as a whole

 Well trained, knowledgeable employees are valuable resources for any business.
-When recruiting new employees, part of the recruitment process should be matching the prospective employee’s skills and experience to the job description and person specification.
+When recruiting new employees, part of the recruitment process should be matching the prospective employee’s skills and experience to the job description and job specification.
 Training and development is not just increased knowledge.
 It offers the advantage of networking and drawing best from others experiences.
-Therefore, the businesses should pay utmost importance to how the training activity is carried out, right from the NEED ITENTIFICATION ( at functional, organizational and individual levels ) along with a proper establish system of evaluation that evaluates the effectiveness of training needs at the immediate level, job level and outcome level.
+Therefore, the businesses should pay utmost importance to how the training activity is carried out, right from the NEED IDENTIFICATION ( at functional, organizational and individual levels ) along with a proper establish system of evaluation that evaluates the effectiveness of training needs analysis at the immediate level, job level and outcome level.

 The key idea of training need typically refers to a discrepancy or gap between organization expects to happen and what actually occurs.

 Current level of performance Desired level of performance

 The need analysis helps to determine which needs analysis is appropriate for your situation are described below:

 An analysis of the business training needs or other reasons the training is desired.
 This type of training is generally more connected with organization background, history, why the training programme is seen as the recommended solution and other management interventions.

 The cost benefit can be calculated through the analysis of the return on investment (ROI) of training